We’re sure you’ve heard the latest news, remote work is here to stay.

 Making employees feel like they belong is essential for us as humans, but it also has a great impact on your business.
 A recent study from the Center for Talent Innovation found that employees who feel as they belong are 3.5 times more likely to be productive, motivated, and engaged.

 If that’s not enough to create an environment of belonging, then think to yourself about a time that you felt like you truly belonged somewhere.
 What did it feel like to belong?
 What were you able to accomplish because of that sense of belonging?
+Was feeling connected to the people around you impact your motivation to do great work?
 Now just imagine what your team could accomplish if all your remote employees felt this way.

 2. They help remote employees fight loneliness:

-Sure when employees work from home, they might have a commute they count in steps, but that doesn’t mean they don’t get lonely.
+Sure when employees work from home, they might have a commute they count in steps, but that doesn’t mean there aren't big drawbacks.
+One of those is loneliness.

 Feeling lonely is one of the top disadvantages to working remote, as 19% of telecommuters listed it as their biggest struggle with working from home (Go Remotely, 2019).